Workiva/dart_dev/doc/tools/format-tool.md

 };
 ```

-### Organizing imports
+### Organizing directives

-By default, the format tool will not sort imports.
-Imports can be automatically
+By default, the format tool will not sort imports/export.
+They can be automatically
-sorted by setting `organizeImports`.
+sorted by setting `organizeDirectives`.

 ```dart
 // tool/dart_dev/config.dart